 What About The Third or Forth Coat?

-Paints can appear lighter or darker when dry based on the surface type and the room lighting.
-For example, if you paint in a room with many lights, the finish will appear brighter when dry.
-However, the finish will appear darker if you apply it in a room with less lighting.
+If you paint in a room with many lights, the finish will appear brighter when dry.
+The finish will appear darker if you apply it in a room with less lighting.